BenBrewerBowman/firebase-react-typescript-project-template/README.md

 ### Firebase

-Create new project in the [Firebase Console](https://console.firebase.google.com/).
-Add hosting, firestore, etc.
+1. Create new project in the [Firebase Console](https://console.firebase.google.com/).

+2. Enable Email + Google Auth to project.

+3. Update auth template action url to: `https://DOMAIN.firebaseapp.com/auth-action`

+4. Enable hosting for project

 ### Config

-- Update `.firebaserc`, `.github/workflows/firebase-hosting-merge.yml`, and `.github/workflows/firebase-hosting-pull-request.yml` with your new Firebase project ID.
+- Update `.firebaserc` with your new Firebase project ID.

 - Update `client/src/constants.ts` with `APP_NAME` and `FIREBASE_CONFIG`.